ibm-cloud-architecture/refarch-cloud-data-analytics/cognos_final.md

 However, we will create 3 groups based on the findings of your Data Scientists.

-1. Chance the Group name to Group Late Payments
+1. Change the Group name to Group Late Payments
 1. Change How many groups? from 10 to 3
 1. Select Custom
 1. Change the lowest value to 1